 “The Lord is my Rock, and my fortress, and my deliverer” (2 Samuel 22:2 KJV).

-Afterward, one of the school teachers gave us a brief history of the town of Camasca which was founded in 1746.
-Currently, it has a population of 6000.
-The average annual salary is 50 Limperas ($25).
+Afterward, one of the school teachers gave us a brief history of the town of Camasca founded in 1746.
+The current population is 6000. with an average annual salary of 50 Limperas ($25).

 Friday – Camasca to Tegucigalpa

 Judy and I arose at 3:30 a.m., but the pickup truck arrived at 4 a.m. – 30 minutes early.
-We were hurrying in the dark and my flashlight batteries were almost out, so I forgot my camera and suitcase wheels.
+I forgot my camera and suitcase wheels as I hurried in the dark with my dim flashlight.
 The head lady flagged down our truck and took us to the pharmacy where she had two cups of hot tea and cornbread ready for us.
-What a treat.
+What a treat!
 We both gave her a big hug of appreciation.
-The driver took us to the next town, Concepcion, and dropped us off at Dr. C’s house at 5 a.m. and then sped off.
+The driver took us to the next town, Concepcion, and dropped us off at Dr. C’s house at 5 a.m., and then sped off.
 Dr. C came out and was rather upset with us.
 He had waited up for us until 10 p.m. and then finally went to bed.
 Our ride to Teguc came at 2 a.m. so we missed it.
 I guess there was a communication breakdown somewhere.
 His car clutch is broken, so he is concerned about driving that far, but finally decided to try it with a friend.
 We made good time to the next town, La Esperanza, in 3 hours.

-Judy and I walked into our hotel room and were excited to see two real beds and a real shower!
-I couldn’t find a light in the bathroom, so I took a hot shower by flashlight.
-It was refreshing after a week of sponge baths.
+Judy and I walked into our hotel room and were excited to see two real beds and a real shower.
+I couldn’t find a light in the bathroom, so I took a hot shower by flashlight, refreshing after a week of sponge baths.
 After we ate dinner, we strolled around the city park.
-It is hard to witness the poverty everywhere.
-I am thankful we were out in the country most of the time.
-When I came back to the hotel, I noticed the light fixture over the bathroom sink, but it took me five whole minutes to find the light switch.
+I thank the Lord we worked in the countryside.
+When I came back to the hotel, I noticed the light fixture over the bathroom sink, but it took me five whole minutes to find the switch.
 Judy and I laughed hard.
-After a week of sponge baths in the dark, I had forgotten what a light switch looked like.
-I thanked the Lord for journey mercies and fell into bed at 8 p.m.
+After a week of sponge baths in the dark, I almost forgot what a light switch looked like.
+We thanked the Lord for journey mercies and fell into bed at 8 p.m.

 October 31 – Home

 We flew to Miami where I said goodbye to Pete and Judy.
-The abundant blessings of the trip included becoming friends with Judy, praying and reading the Bible together every day, seeing God answer prayer daily, sharing John 3:16 with over 400 people, seeing the beautiful countryside, having my faith in God increased, and meeting so many godly doctors and nurses.
+The abundant blessings of the trip included becoming friends with Judy, praying and reading the Bible together every day, and seeing God answer prayer daily.
+What a privilege to share the gospel with over 400 people, see the beautiful countryside, have my faith in God increased, and meet so many godly doctors and nurses.

 This first medical mission trip expanded my worldview in a different way from my previous journeys to Europe, Chile, and China.
-I thank God for this opportunity He gave me to sow the seed of the gospel in Honduras.
 I hope I meet some believers from Camasca in heaven who read the gospels of John and received Christ as their Savior.